bpalomino5/RealTech-Inc/README.md

  Tasks for 3/1:

- - Brandon:
+ - Brandon: Work on user page & main page style
- - Chris:
+ - Chris: Work on user favorites
- - Kenneth:
+ - Kenneth: Fix database values
- - Dongri:
+ - Dongri: Work on some server functions
- - Daniel:
+ - Daniel: Add some recipes

 ## Date: 2/27/18